The idyllic Linhope Spout Waterfall in Northumberland

 Give me a follow on social media to see what else I've been up to:

-I’m hopeful that being outdoors makes us appreciate the natural world more and want to look after it and live more sustainably.
-We’ve only got one planet on which we all rely on - and I think if we each can do our little bit, added together, it spreads like ripples through a pond, and changes the world.
+I’m hopeful that being outdoors makes us appreciate our natural world more and makes us want to look after it and live more sustainably.
+Environmental challenges can see overwhelming - but I think if we each can do our little bit, added together, it spreads like ripples through a pond, and eventually changes the world.